RESEARCH

 NVIDIA GEAR Lab

-First published scaling law for human video in robotics.
-20,854 hours of egocentric video.
-Log-linear relationship between data volume and policy performance (R²=0.9983).
-Two-stage transfer recipe: massive human pretraining followed by lightweight robot mid-training.
+First scaling law for human video in robotics.
+20,854 hours, log-linear relationship between data volume and policy performance (R²=0.9983).
+Massive human pretraining + lightweight robot mid-training.

 In-N-On: Scaling Egocentric Manipulation with In-the-Wild and On-Task Data

-Scales egocentric manipulation by curating 1,000+ hours into in-the-wild and on-task datasets.
-Trains Human0 — a language-conditioned flow matching policy with domain adaptation for few-shot learning and robust humanoid transfer.
+1,000+ hours curated into in-the-wild and on-task datasets.
+Trains Human0 — a language-conditioned flow matching policy with few-shot humanoid transfer.

 Masquerade: Learning from In-the-Wild Human Videos using Data-Editing

-Closes the visual embodiment gap by inpainting human arms with rendered robot overlays.
-Co-training on edited human video achieves 5-6x better zero-shot generalization in novel environments with only 50 robot demos per task.
+Inpaints human arms with rendered robot overlays to close the visual embodiment gap.
+5-6x better zero-shot generalization with only 50 robot demos per task.

 EgoMimic: Scaling Imitation Learning via Egocentric Video

-Full-stack framework pairing egocentric human video with 3D hand tracking via Project Aria.
-Treats human and robot data equally, co-training a unified policy that substantially improves long-horizon task performance.
+Pairs egocentric human video with 3D hand tracking via Project Aria.
+Co-trains a unified human-robot policy that improves long-horizon task performance.

 EgoVLA: Learning Vision-Language-Action Models from Egocentric Human Videos

-VLA model leveraging massive egocentric human video to address data scarcity.
-Maps human demonstrations to a unified action space using the MANO hand model.
-Enables zero-shot generalization and humanoid transfer with minimal fine-tuning.
+VLA model that maps human demonstrations to a unified action space via MANO hand model.
+Zero-shot generalization and humanoid transfer with minimal fine-tuning.

 CROSSING THE EMBODIMENT GAP